icedream/traefik/docs/content/https/tls.md

   tls.key: LS0tLS1CRUdJTiBQUklWQVRFIEtFWS0tLS0tCi0tLS0tRU5EIFBSSVZBVEUgS0VZLS0tLS0=
 ```

+If you only provide an RSA certificate, clients without SNI support will always receive this certificate.
+If you only provide an EC certificate, a default RSA certificate will be generated and served for clients lacking both SNI and EC support.
-If no default certificate is provided, Traefik generates and uses a self-signed certificate.
+If no default certificates are provided, Traefik generates and uses self-signed certificates.

+!!! warning "Deprecation of defaultCertificate"

+    While this version of Traefik supports the old configuration key `defaultCertificate` to provide a single default certificate, it is deprecated and instead you should supply certificates via `defaultCertificates` as shown above.

 ## TLS Options